rejozacharia/Taal/docs/UX_SPECS.md

   - Loop A/B handles are draggable in the ruler; numeric A/B are editable in the dock when Loop is enabled.

 ### Motion
-- Transport controls scale 1.03 on press.
+- Transport controls scale 1.03 on press; icon hover brightens slightly.
 - Record state adds a 2 px orange top border to the app bar.
 - Optional pre‑light band ahead of playhead (100 ms) can be enabled from Settings → Appearance.
 - Loop handles breathe subtly (disabled when Reduced Motion is on).
+ - Playhead glow (Practice): optional, off by default; soft outer glow around the playhead using the accent color.

 ---